New research highlights dosimetric testing and wearable technology

 This campaign, although aimed at the general population, serves as a model for workplace safety and has contributed to a decrease in skin cancer rates in Australia.

-Another promising example from the Netherlands re-purposed hand sanitizer dispensers from COVID-19 into free sunscreen dispensers in hospitals, as well as for visitors at outdoor festivals, city parks, beaches, schools, and sports clubs.
+In another promising example, the Netherlands re-purposed hand sanitizer dispensers from COVID-19 into free sunscreen dispensers in hospitals, as well as for visitors at outdoor festivals, city parks, beaches, schools, and sports clubs.
 Studies show providing sunscreen products in the workplace promotes usage frequency.

 General prevention measures